By Dr. Joseph Amor, pediatric resident at Rady Children’s Health Orange County

 - Children and families can learn to manage ADHD and live full, productive lives.

-- Individuals with ADHD function much better within structured systems since their brains inherently lack this.
+- Individuals with ADHD function much better within structured systems and regular routines.

 - The best way to manage ADHD is through multiple means – drug therapy combined with behavioral, lifestyle and psychosocial intervention.